sheunis/sebbatical/content/posts/post-1.md

 ### 16 July

 Arrived in Singapore on the 16 of July.
-Some pics and a video of the famous waterfall at Jewel Changi Airport.
+Photos and a video of the famous waterfall at Jewel Changi Airport.

 {{< img_gallery gallery_dir="/post-1/gallery-2">}}